mapbox/tile-reduce/README.md

 [![Build Status](https://travis-ci.org/mapbox/tile-reduce.svg)](https://travis-ci.org/mapbox/tile-reduce)

-tile-reduce is a geoprocessing library that applies [MapReduce](http://en.wikipedia.org/wiki/MapReduce) to let you run large scale spatial analysis tile-by-tile.
+TileReduce is a geoprocessing library that implements [MapReduce](http://en.wikipedia.org/wiki/MapReduce) to let you run scalable distributed spatial analysis using [Javascript](http://nodejs.org/) and [Mapbox Vector Tiles](https://www.mapbox.com/developers/vector-tiles/).
+TileReduce coordinates tasks across all available processors on a machine, so your analysis runs lightning fast with minimal optimization.

-## install
+## Install

 ```sh
 npm install tile-reduce
 ```

-## usage
+## Usage

-A tile-reduce processor is made of two parts; the map script and the reduce script.
+A TileReduce processor is composed of two parts; the "map" script and the "reduce" script.
+The "map" portion comprises the expensive processing you want to distribute, while the "reduce" script comprises the quick aggregation step.

-### map script
+### 'map' script

 The map script operates on each individual tile.
 It's purpose is to receive one tile at a time, do analysis or processing on the tile, and write data and send results to the reduce script.

 [See the count example processor's map script](https://github.com/mapbox/tile-reduce/blob/master/examples/count/count.js)

-### reduce script
+### 'reduce' script

-The reduce script serves both to initialize tile-reduce with job options, and to handle reducing results returned by the map script for each tile.
+The reduce script serves both to initialize TileReduce with job options, and to handle reducing results returned by the map script for each tile.

 [See the count example processor's reduce script](https://github.com/mapbox/tile-reduce/blob/master/examples/count/index.js)

-## options
+## Options

-### basic options
+### Basic Options

 #### zoom